realAleksha/kotli/docs/engine/template_overview.md

 In both scenarios, you can use either one or multiple services (`processors`).
 Depending on the scenario, you will get all the required technical solutions to either log events into multiple systems using one common method or deploy artifacts into several destinations using one generated pipeline.

 :::tip[&nbsp;]
-Feature Provider is responsible to group multiple similar services, present them to the user, and generate all required artifacts, making it possible to operate with the services as one.
+FeatureProvider is responsible to group multiple similar services, present them to the user, and generate all required artifacts, making it possible to operate with the services as one.
 :::

 A typical feature provider is an implementation of the `BaseFeatureProvider` class.